 UPDATE: Atlas has changed the dividers and they are terrific.
 Much more rigid and supportive.

 Secondly, the back panel doesn’t have the best circulation so my back becomes wet with sweat on hot days and doesn’t dry well when I’m wearing the pack.
 I’d like to see this improved, but even so, I love this bag.

 Would I Recommend It?

 I think you know that I’d recommend this bag.
 It’s the kind of bag that is great for traveling with equipment, especially if you’re going to be carrying it a lot.
 In the video, I carried it several miles and it felt great the whole time.
 I take it hiking all the time and I enjoy traveling with it.
 It seems comparable to something like packs from Mindshift or F-Stop.
 I wouldn’t use it for family shoots or wedding shoots because it’s not as easy to get at the gear as a shoulder bag would be.
-But it’s perfect for carrying cameras and laptop and lots of other stuff.
+But it’s perfect for carrying cameras and laptops and lots of other stuff.
 I think if I were backpacking across Europe, this is the bag I’d get.

 If you’re someone who likes traveling light or hiking and shooting on the go, then this is a pack you should consider.
-The Atlas Athlete is well made with reinforced stitching and high quality zippers and taped seams every where it counts.
+The Atlas Athlete is well made with reinforced stitching and high-quality zippers and taped seams everywhere it counts.
 I expect many years of enjoyable use from this pack.
 Follow them at the Atlas Packs Instagram page to learn more.